grepinsight/.dotfiles/git/git.cheatsheet.md

 # Git Log

-Show the entire history of the file [^1]
+1. Show the entire history of the file [^1]

     git log --follow -p -- <file>

 [^1]: http://stackoverflow.com/questions/278192/view-the-change-history-of-a-file-using-git-versioning

-Show the stat of the changes between two commits(things you see when you pull)
+2. Show the stat of the changes between two commits(things you see when you pull)

     git log COMIT..COMIT --stat

+3. Show the last N commits

+    git log -n 5 # show last 5 commits

+4. Show the source along with commit messages

+    git log -p

 # Git Diff